 12 Top-Rated National & State Parks in Minnesota

-Encompassing features like lakes and tallgrass prairies, the 67 different state parks and one national park of Minnesota reflect the wide range of landscapes found throughout the state.
+Encompassing features like lakes and tallgrass prairies, the 67 state parks and one national park in Minnesota reflect the wide range of landscapes found throughout the state.
 Whether you are coming from Rochester, the Twin Cities, or up near Duluth and the North Shore, you can enjoy experiences like climbing a fire tower, hiking to a waterfall, or coming across a herd of buffalo.

-1 Voyageurs National Park
+1. Voyageurs National Park

-You can reach the visitor centers for Voyageurs by car, but the Kabetogama Peninsula and heart of the park is only accessible by boat, plane, or crossing the frozen water in the winter.
-Many visitors opt for the city of International Falls to be their launching point, and once they've hitched a ride into the depths of this unique national park, the adventure continues throughout the day and night.
+You can reach the visitor centers for Voyageurs by car, but the Kabetogama Peninsula and heart of the park is only accessible by boat, plane, or crossing the frozen lake in the winter.
+Many visitors opt for the city of International Falls to be their launching point, and once they've hitched a ride into the depths of this unique national park, the adventure continues day and night.

 With a few extra days to explore the many shorelines, inlets, and smaller lakes of Voyageurs, you'll also better your chances of catching one of the most brilliant starscapes you'll ever witness, including the full spectrum of the aurora borealis.

 - Read More:

 - Exploring Voyageurs National Park

 2. Split Rock Lighthouse State Park Editor's Choice